-- A total of THREE Psychology Breadth or Depth courses for Honors (credit totals will vary)
+- A total of THREE Psychology Breadth or Depth courses for Honors with grades of B or better

 - A student must receive at least a “B” or better in an Honors course in order to receive Honors credit and have that count towards the Honors in the Major Requirements

-- A minimum of 3.3 within the Psychology major must be attained to graduate with Honors in the Major
+- A minimum of 3.3 within the Psychology major is required to graduate with Honors in the Major

 Honors in Psychology Q & A